• Skip to primary navigation

 • Add berries for a burst of fresh flavor.

-• Add roasted chickpeas for an extra large crunch.
+• Add roasted chickpeas to make chocolate covered chickpeas with a large crunch.

 • Sprinkle with sea salt for a salty-sweet crunch.